cdsittampalam/documentation/docs/Configure Account.md

 id: Configure Account
 ---

-The Qredo Wallet app includes sections that will allow you to configure accounts in future versions of the app.
+The Qredo Wallet App includes sections that will allow you to configure accounts in future versions of the app.

 ### Future Version Features